Best Weight Loss Diet For Athletes with an Active Lifestyle

 Of course there are many more diets in circulation but these are the most popular diets for right now.
 So you may be saying, “What can I eat?
 I’m so confused!
 What is the best diet for athletes?”
 Read on to find out!

-- eating balanced meals and snacks throughout the day- check out my blog on this!!
+- Eating balanced meals and snacks throughout the day- check out my blog on this; 5 Things Every Sports Nutrition Plan Must Include!

-- hydrating with water throughout the day and fluids with electrolytes during workouts- check out my blog on hydration!
+- Hydrating with water throughout the day and fluids with electrolytes during workouts – check out my blog on this; Summertime Hydration for Athletes!

 What I’m describing here is a mixture of fueling your body for life and sport, eating for health and intuitive or mindful eating.
 This is something I’m very passionate about because of my own personal experiences and professional experience with working with hundreds of clients.
 When we follow what our body is telling us to do, it just works!
 That’s because our body knows what it needs better than we do.
 I highly suggest assessing your relationship with food before moving forward.
-You can do that by checking out my blog on assessing your relationship with food.
+You can do that by checking out my blog, How’s Your Relationship with Food?

 Assessing Your Hunger/Fullness